Slow links, fast links, and the cost of gossip: Weighted Conductance

-In this section, we provide two different approaches to characterize conductance in weighted graphs namely the critical conductance and the average conductance and show the relationship between them.
-In the sections that follow, where we determine the bounds on information dissemination, we use the critical conductance as it makes our analysis simpler.
-Corresponding bounds for average conductance are obtained by the application of the given relationship in Theorem \ref{thm:conductance}.
+In this section, we consider two different approaches to characterize conductance in weighted graphs, namely, the critical weighted conductance and the average weighted conductance, and we study how these notions relate to each other.
+In the sections that follow, we focus on the critical weighted conductance for determining the bounds on information dissemination.
+We obtain corresponding bounds for the average weighted conductance by applying Theorem~\ref{thm:conductance}.

+Conductance, in general, is a characterization of the ``bottleneck in communication'' of a graph. {In standard network models, communication or spreading of information can be done faster if the graph is well-connected.} For unweighted graphs, the only bottleneck in communication can be the connectivity of the graph, however, for weighted graphs the bottleneck can arise either due to the graph connectivity or due to the edge latency (even if the nodes are directly connected by a slow edge, there might exist a different multi-hop faster path).
+Our aim is to capture both aspects of this bottleneck in communication.

+Having good connectivity facilitates faster communication whereas large latencies result in slow-downs.{ Even if a graph is quite well-connected, if most of its edges are slow edges, communication will be slow.} Ideally, we would want the best connectivity along with the least slowdown for faster communication.
+We obtain the definition of $\phi_*$ by directly optimizing these orthogonal parameters.
+The connectivity that maximizes this ratio is defined as the critical weighted conductance $\phi_*$ and the corresponding latency is defined as the critical latency $\ell_*$. {In other words, $\phi_*$ captures the critical threshold for which the graph has the best possible connectivity with the least possible slowdown.}

+The definition of the average weighted conductance $\phi_{avg}$ is inspired by the classical notion of conductance.
+Each cut edge's contribution towards the overall connectivity is normalized by dividing it with its latency (rounded to the upper bound of its latency class), so as to account for the slow-down. {Instead of considering the critical threshold, the slowdown here is characterized by the weighted average over the individual slow-down caused by each cut edge.}